-3.2 Technical Feasibility, Market Availability, and Current Practices wide array of lighting technologies, including primarily fluorescent and LED offerings.
+3.2 Technical Feasibility, Market Availability, and Current Practices

+The Statewide CASE Team does not anticipate challenges in terms of technical feasibility or market availability as a result of this proposal.
+The current nonresidential indoor lighting market consists of a wide array of lighting technologies, including primarily fluorescent and LED offerings.
 The market is heading toward more efficient fixtures as the rapid improvement of LEDs combined with dropping costs continues.
 This measure leverages and builds upon revisions to LPD requirements in ASHRAE 90.1-2016 and ASHRAE 189.1-2017, so manufacturers are aware that new, more stringent standards are being introduced nation-wide.
 LEDs for indoor usage are quickly becoming standard for many applications.
 The current and proposed lighting power requirements are performance-based; as a result, any higher efficiency new lighting technology is not prevented from being used.